2D Animation Studio Tools & Techniques That Are Dominating 2025

 Toon Boom Harmony is still the backbone for many of the top animation studios in 2025.
 It blends traditional hand-drawn animation with digital finesse, supporting everything from TV production to commercial ads.

-Its node-based compositing system allows animators to work smarter, not harder, connecting effects, color correction, and rigging in one streamlined environment.
+Its node-based compositing system allows animators to work smarter, not harder, connecting effects, colour correction, and rigging in one streamlined environment.

 Adobe Animate

-Perfect for explainer videos, social animations, and web content, Adobe Animate is favored for its quick frame rendering and smooth integration with other Creative Cloud apps.
-Studios that pump out large volumes of content love Animate’s efficiency and vector-based art control.
+Perfect for explainer videos, social animations, and web content, Adobe Animate is favoured for its quick frame rendering and smooth integration with other Creative Cloud apps.
+Studios that produce large volumes of content appreciate Animate’s efficiency and control over vector-based art.

 OpenToonz

 Used by independent creators and mid-level 2D animation studios, OpenToonz provides open-source flexibility with professional-grade output.
-Its unique effects, like automatic in-betweening and scanning integration, make it powerful for cel-style and stylized projects.
+Its unique effects, like automatic in-betweening and scanning integration, make it powerful for cel-style and stylised projects.

 Moho Pro

-Moho Pro focuses on powerful rigging systems, allowing bone-based animation ideal for character-heavy content.
-It’s widely used by 2D animation studios that need to create expressive, smooth character motion without redrawing thousands of frames.
+Moho Pro emphasises robust rigging systems, enabling bone-based animation that is ideal for character-intensive content.
+It’s widely used by 2D animation studios that need to create expressive, smooth character motion without having to redraw thousands of frames.

 2D Animation Techniques That Rule in 2025